ProtoSchool/roadmap/README.md

 - **Medium term (6-9 month horizon)**
     -   Work with PL project teams to draft a content roadmap  (&olarr;)
-    -   Add tutorials on libp2p and IPLD
+    -   Add tutorials on libp2p and IPLD (&olarr;)
     -   Increase quantity of IPFS content  (&olarr;)
-    -   Iterate on process for enabling community contributors to build tutorials   (&olarr;)
+    -   Iterate on process for enabling community contributors to build tutorials  (&check;)

 -   **Long term (~1 year +)**